Submission Preparation Checklist

 4 – SUBMISSION OF THE PAPER AND FURTHER PROCEDURE

 Before sending your paper, check once again that it corresponds to the requirements explicated above, with special regard to the ethical issues, structure of the paper, as well as formatting.

 Once completed, send your paper as an attachment to: email@example.com.
 If necessary, compress the file before sending it.
 Normally you will be acknowledged on the receipt within two working days, along with the code under which your submission will be processed.

 The editors will check the manuscript and inform you whether it has to be updated regarding the structure, formatting and other formal issues.
 The corrected manuscript is expected within 15 days.

 Your paper will be forwarded for anonymous evaluation by two experts of international reputation in your specific field.
 Their comments and remarks will be in due time disclosed to the author(s), with the request for changes, explanations or corrections (if any) as demanded by the referees.

 After the updated version is approved by the reviewers, the Editorial Board will decide on the publishing of the paper.
 However, the Board retains the right to ask for a third independent opinion, or to definitely reject the contribution.

 Online publishing and printing of papers once accepted by the Editorial Board will be carried out at the earliest possible convenience.
-Prior to publication the proof copy of the paper and Copyright Transfer Agreement (CTA) are forwarded to the corresponding author for approval and signing.
-The corresponding author receives a pdf file of published paper for a personal repository and fair use according to signed CTA.
+Prior to publication the proof copy of the paper and LIcencing agreement (CC-BY-NC 4.0) are forwarded to the corresponding author for approval and signing.
+The corresponding author receives a pdf file of published paper according to signed Licencing agreement.
 There is no publishing fee for the authors.